ymyke/cardio/DOMAIN.md

   is defeated (the run ends, if it is the human player).
 - **Computer Strategy:** The strategy the computer player uses in a fight.
 - **Item:** Some buff that can be used in a fight.
 (Currently not implemented.)
+- **Strength Score:** Cards and skills have strength scores that indicate how strong they are.
+The strength score is used to determine the cost of a card/skill in the shop or at the start of a run, the probability of a card/skill to be drawn in a lottery, and the difficulty/strength of a card/skill in a fight.

 # Card "buckets"